 - a.
 Overhead.
 None. - b.
 Direct Cost.
 When the cost of issue and return of anti-contamination clothing is identifiable to a specific Navy ship's hull, ship class, or reimbursable customer's final product or service it must be charged to that effort.
 All other costs associated with issue and return of anti-contamination clothing must be charged to a service type job order for prorating to nuclear work customers.
-The percentages for the prorating are to be determined by the Planning Department. - 2.2.6 Funding Support of Board of Inspection and Survey.
+The percentages for the prorating are to be determined by the Planning Department.

+2.2.6 Funding Support of Board of Inspection and Survey.
 Per Chapter 20 of the U.S. Navy Regulations, the Board of Inspection and Survey (INSURV) is required to conduct acceptance trials, material inspections, surveys and such other inspections and trials of naval vessels.
 The regulations also provide that representatives from the systems commands and other naval activities will assist the INSURV on request.
-It is recognized that qualified maintenance personnel may be utilized to meet INSURV requirements, therefore, the responsibility for financing these services is established so that INSURV requests will receive prompt and effective response. - a.
+It is recognized that qualified maintenance personnel may be utilized to meet INSURV requirements, therefore, the responsibility for financing these services is established so that INSURV requests will receive prompt and effective response.

+- a.
 Overhead.
-None.

-- b.
+None. - b.
 Direct Cost.
-The cost of personnel (salaries and overtime), travel and per diem required by the INSURV to assist in the conduct of trials and material inspections must be charged to customer funds. - c.
-Reimburse Actual Cost.
-The cost of personnel (salaries and overtime), travel, and per diem required by the RMC to assist in the coordination and conduct of trials and material inspection must be reimbursed by INSURV per reference (a), section 1535. - 2.2.7 Calibration of Instruments.
-All instruments, i.e., electrical, electronic and mechanical standards and non-standard instruments are included. - a.
+The cost of personnel (salaries and overtime), travel and per diem required by the INSURV to assist in the conduct of trials and material inspections must be charged to customer funds.

+2.2.7 Calibration of Instruments.
+All instruments, i.e., electrical, electronic and mechanical standards and non-standard instruments are included.

+- a.
 Overhead.
 The cost of calibration for activity-owned mechanical and electrical or electronic test equipment and calibration standards must be charged to overhead.
 Exceptions are described in paragraph 2.2.7.b. - b.
 Direct Cost. - (1) The cost of calibration of non-indigenous instruments to Fleet Maintenance Activity (FMA) electrical, electronic and mechanical standards, both local and reference, are to be charged to funds provided by the customer. - (2) All calibration of fleet-held electrical, electronic instrumentation and standards are to be charged to funds provided by the customer. - (3) The cost of special calibration performed on test equipment dedicated to specific programs and utilized for those programs will be funded by the appropriate customer.